JoJoonBalSsa/Taint-Bomb/README.md

 2. Open the target project to obfuscate on IntelliJ, and open Taint Bomb window.
 3. Set obfuscation methods and AI api key(optional) on Configuration tab.
 4. Click Obfuscate button.
 5. 'obfuscated_project_folder' will be created in the project files.
 It contains obfuscated project code and built jar file.
-And also Taint-Analysis result(taint_anlaysis.txt & analysis_result.md) and analysis result by Claude AI
+And also Taint-Analysis result(taint_anlaysis.txt & analysis_result.md) and analysis result by AI(llm_analysis_result.md).

 ## Caution